LouisJouret/Neural-Control-Invariance-Checker/README.md

 # Neural Control Invariance Checker

 The **Neural Control Invariance Checker** is a Python package designed to assess the invariance properties of a controlled linear system when governed by a neural network controller.
 This package provides tools to analyze and evaluate the behavior of the system-controller combination in various scenarios.
+The theory behind the code has been established in a paper called "Safety Verification of Neural-Network-Based Controllers: A Set Invariance Approach".
+It can be found here: https://ieeexplore.ieee.org/document/10354438.
+You can also find the pre-print version on arXiv: https://arxiv.org/abs/2312.11352.

 ## Features